Adding New Packages to Existing Script Languages

 path_to_linux_container

-: BucketFS path to the Linux container which is used for the root file system of the UDF.path_to_client
+: BucketFS path to the Linux container that is used for the root file system of the UDF.path_to_client

 : BucketFS path to the script client.
 Usually, this path should be a sub-directory of the path to the Linux container.client_param_list